AMSP-04/NETN-LOG/NETN-LOG.md

     * Units
     * Equipment

 The unit of consumable supplies includes the number of items, cubic meters for liquid bulk goods, and kilograms for solid bulk goods.
 The type of packaging, e.g. fuel in canisters or water in bottles, is not included.
-The SISO-REF-010 standard enumerates available types of supplies, and additional supply types can be defined and documented in federation specific agreements.
+The SISO-REF-010 standard enumerates available kinds of supplies, and additional supply types can be defined and documented in federation specific agreements.

 ### Logistics Service Pattern
 All NETN-LOG services use a standard Logistics Service Pattern that includes negotiation, delivery, and acceptance of logistics services.
 Federates participating in the logistics service transaction are either a Service Consumer or a Service Provider.